 Vitamins are organic compounds that are naturally found in living organisms, such as plants and animals.
 They are fragile nutrients that easily break down when exposed to air, heat or acids.
 For this reason, they are more challenging to transport and get absorbed into the body.

-Today, large-scale farming is ruining our soil and this causes vitamin and mineral depletion.
-A lot of companies use pesticides and herbicides to keep their crops bug-free, but this leaves the soil hard and dry.
-As a result, degradation happens and it strips off valuable nutrients from the soil.
+Today, large-scale farming ruins our soil, which causes vitamin and mineral depletion.
+Many companies use pesticides and herbicides to keep their crops bug-free, but this leaves the soil hard and dry.
+As a result, degradation happens, and it strips off valuable nutrients from the soil.
 Other than that, modern farming grows plants intensively, not giving enough time for new minerals to be formed.